-The Company is the European arm of the Lombard International Group.
-The Group is headquartered in Luxembourg and Philadelphia serving over 20 markets across the United States, Europe, Asia and Latin America.
+The Company is the European arm of the Lombard International Group ('the Group').
+The Group's main operations are located in Luxembourg and Philadelphia, serving over 20 markets across the United States, Europe, Asia and Latin America.
+The Group administers &49.3 billion of our clients' assets across the globe (as of 31 December 2020), of which &39.5 billion is administered by the Company.

-Funds managed by Blackstone own Lombard International.
-Blackstone is one of the world's leading investment firms with assets under management of \$472.0 bn (as of 31 December 2018).
+Funds managed by Blackstone own Lombard International Group.
+Blackstone is one of the world's leading investment firms with \$619 billion in assets under management as of 31 December 2020.

-2018 Business Performance
+2020 Business Performance